Listen to Love

 Listen to Love (Korean: 이번 주, 아내가 바람을 핍니다) is a 2016 South Korean television series starring Lee Sun-kyun and Song Ji-hyo about husbands who try to protect their marriage with the help of anonymous netizens, based on the 2007 Japanese TV series of the same title.
-It aired on JTBC's Fridays and Saturdays at 20:30 (KST) time slot from October 28 to December 3, 2016 for 12 episodes.
+It aired on JTBC from October 28 to December 3, 2016, every Friday and Saturday at 20:30 (KST) for 12 episodes.

 Synopsis

 Do Hyun-woo (Lee Sun-kyun), a ten-year veteran producer, believes that his wife Jung Soo-yeon (Song Ji-hyo) is having an affair.
 They have been married for eight years in what he believed was a strong relationship, until he catches on to a sign that his wife is on the verge of cheating.
 This pushes him to talk with anonymous people on online social networks to figure out what to do and try to save his marriage.